 - Avoid people who are ill.

-- Take a vitamin supplement that contains folic acid or a prenatal vitamin.
+- Take a vitamin supplement that contains folic acid.
+Or take a prenatal vitamin.

 - Missed periods.

 - Breast tenderness or enlargement.

 - Two or more menstrual periods are missed in a row.